industrial-edge/wincc-unified-on-IE/docs/further_engineering_workflows.md

 [SIMATIC HMI WinCC Unified Open Pipe](https://support.industry.siemens.com/cs/document/109778823/simatic-hmi-wincc-unified-open-pipe?dti=0&lc=en-WW)

 > **Important:**
 > The WinCC Unified runtime project must be running.
-If the runtime is not active, the HMI Runtime connector cannot access the runtime variables.
+If the runtime is not active, the HmiRuntime connector cannot access the runtime variables.

 ### Step 3: Open the target asset model

 In the left-side navigation, open **Manage data**.

 Select the asset model where the WinCC Unified HMI variables should be added.

+Open the asset or child asset where the corresponding attributes should be created.

 In this application example, the asset model is used to organize production-related data, for example by using assets, attributes and areas such as assembly, body shop or painting shop.